FailAcademy/learning/html-css-essentials/adp-vancouver/_lessons/week-04/01b-databases-postgres2.md

 ## Learning Objectives

 - Describe the difference between 'Foreign key' and 'Primary key'.
-- Get familiar with PostgreSQL functions.
-- Write a simple validation function.
-- Write a simple PostgreSQL View.
+- Create and query a 'linking table'
-- Discover the Sequelize ORM.
+- Add constraints to our Postgres schema.
+- Connect our Express app to a local Postgres database.
+- Query a local Postgres database from Node/Express using ```node-postgres```
+- Discover a new pattern of abstraction for dealing with methods that perform data-access.

 ---